Pascuioan/wordle/README.md

 A terminal implementation for the Wordle game with the option to solve the game automatically using probability.

+_The words for the game are in romanian._

 ## Installation and Compilation

 Get the source code by either: